rumpkernel/rumprun-packages/README.md

 We are working towards choosing a real packaging system, with support for versions and dependencies.
-Until we reach that point, this repo is meant to assemble the build scripts and patches for running various applications on rumprun unikernels.
+Until we reach that point, this repo is meant to assemble the build scripts and patches for running various applications on Rumprun unikernels.

 Building packages
 -----------------

 To get started:

-1. Build a rumprun toolchain.
+1. Build a Rumprun toolchain.
 2. Add the `app-tools` directory to your `$PATH`.
 3. Copy the `config.mk.dist` file to `config.mk` and set
    `RUMPRUN_TOOLCHAIN_TUPLE` to specify the compiler toolchain to use for